Is there a link between vitamin D deficiency in expectant moms and Autism? We investigated…

 Recent research suggests there may be a correlation between severe prenatal maternal vitamin D deficiencies (as defined as less than 10ng/mL) and Autism Spectrum Disorder (ASD)-related behaviors or diagnoses.

-The findings are associative, meaning they don’t necessarily indicate that a deficiency in vitamin D causes ASD.
+The findings are associative, meaning they don’t indicate that a deficiency in vitamin D causes ASD.
 So until we have evidence from randomized-control studies, or even just studies that administer vitamin D supplements during pregnancy, we can’t confirm that a prenatal deficiency in vitamin D actually leads to ASD.

 That said, treating severe vitamin D deficiency during pregnancy (and perhaps early childhood) could potentially minimize one of multiple interacting risk factors for ASD.